Which of the following is an example of active transport? | Channels for Pearson+

 Understand the concept of active transport: Active transport is the movement of molecules across a cell membrane from a region of lower concentration to a region of higher concentration, against the concentration gradient.
 This process requires energy, usually in the form of ATP.

-Identify the options given: Osmosis, Sodium-potassium pump, Simple diffusion, and Facilitated diffusion.
+Identify the key characteristics of active transport: It involves the use of transport proteins and energy to move substances against their concentration gradient.

-Evaluate each option: Osmosis is the passive movement of water molecules across a membrane.
-Simple diffusion is the passive movement of molecules from high to low concentration.
-Facilitated diffusion is also passive, using transport proteins to move molecules down their concentration gradient.
+Examine the options provided: Facilitated diffusion, osmosis, and diffusion are all passive transport processes that do not require energy and move substances along their concentration gradient.

-Focus on the Sodium-potassium pump: This is a well-known example of active transport.
-It moves sodium ions out of the cell and potassium ions into the cell, against their concentration gradients, using energy from ATP.
+Focus on the sodium-potassium pump: This is a classic example of active transport.
+It uses ATP to move sodium ions out of the cell and potassium ions into the cell, both against their concentration gradients.

-Conclude that the Sodium-potassium pump is the correct example of active transport among the given options, as it requires energy to move ions against their concentration gradients.
+Conclude why the sodium-potassium pump is the correct answer: It fits the definition of active transport because it requires energy to move ions against their concentration gradient, unlike the other options which are passive transport processes.

 Watch next